 “Praise to Amida Buddha,” the teacher says, “is the Buddhist way to say ‘thank you.’”

-Teaching children the very basics of faith is a challenge in every religious tradition and status as a religious minority brings with it added challenges.
+Teaching children the basics of a religious tradtion is always a challenge, and status as a religious minority brings with it added challenges.
 The Jodo Shinshu Buddhist tradition has developed some experience in teaching its form of Buddhism to the younger generation, for it is now in its fourth and even fifth generation in the United States.
 This devotional form of Buddhism, emphasizing the grace and compassion of Amida Buddha, teaches that this “Buddha of Infinite Light” moves with love toward human beings.
 Sensing this love, our human response is, therefore, gratitude.
 The religious expression of gratitude is in the very first chapter of the Dharma School primary workbook: Namu Amida Butsu, “Praise to Lord Buddha.”
 It means “thank you.”

 The Jodo Shinshu Buddhists, organized as the Buddhist Churches of America, have led the way in developing a Dharma school curriculum for use with children on Sundays.
 The education department of its national headquarters in San Francisco develops and supplies Buddhist educational materials to temples throughout the country.
 It is a distinctively American curriculum, modeled on the kinds of exercises that will enable children to appropriate their faith for themselves: